CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Abstract

 \section{Abstract}

-We present a formal analysis of quorum-based State Machine Replication (SMR) protocols in Proof-of-Stake (PoS) systems under a hybrid threat model comprising honest, Byzantine, and rational validators.
-Our analysis of traditional quorum-based protocols establishes two fundamental impossibility results: (1) in partially synchronous networks, no quorum-based protocol can achieve SMR when rational and Byzantine validators comprise more than $1/3$ of participants, and (2) in synchronous networks, SMR remains impossible when rational and Byzantine validators comprise $2/3$ or more of participants.
+The integrity of many Proof-of-Stake (PoS) payment systems relies on quorum-based State Machine Replication (SMR) protocols mitigating diverse adversarial attacks.
+While traditional analyses assume a purely Byzantine threat model, practical security depends on resilience against both arbitrary faults and strategic, profit-driven actors.
+In this work, we study this challenge by analyzing SMR protocols under a hybrid threat model comprising honest, Byzantine, and rational validators.
+We first establish the fundamental limitations of traditional consensus mechanisms, proving two impossibility results: (1) in partially synchronous networks, no quorum-based protocol can achieve SMR when rational and Byzantine validators collectively exceed $1/3$ of the participants; and (2) even under synchronous network assumptions, SMR remains unattainable if this coalition comprises more than $2/3$ of the validator set.

-To overcome these limitations, we propose two complementary solutions in our hybrid model.
-First, we introduce a protocol that enforces a bound on the volume of the total transacted amount that is finalized within any time window $\Delta$ and prove that this bound is necessary for secure SMR protocols in our model.
-Second, we present the \emph{strongest chain rule}, which enables efficient finalization of transactions when the majority of honest participants provably support the SMR execution.
-Through empirical analysis of Ethereum and Cosmos networks, we demonstrate that validator participation consistently exceeds the required ${5}/{6}$ threshold, establishing the practical feasibility of our solution in production PoS systems.
+Motivated by these boundaries, we develop a protocol that achieves SMR in the presence of up to $1/3$ Byzantine and $1/3$ rational validators.
+Our approach relies on two complementary mechanisms to circumvent our impossibility results.
+First, we introduce a protocol constraint that enforces an upper bound on the transaction volume finalized within any time window $\Delta$, and we prove that such a bound is a necessary condition for security.
+Second, we define the \emph{strongest chain rule}, a finality gadget that enables instant transaction confirmation when a supermajority of participants provably supports the execution.
+We validate the feasibility of this design through an empirical analysis of the Ethereum and Cosmos networks, demonstrating that validator participation exceeds the required $5/6$ threshold in over $99\%$ of observed blocks.

+Finally, we explore adversarial settings beyond the classical Byzantine threshold.
+CoBRA supports recovery from consistency violations even when Byzantine validators control less than $2/3$ of the stake, while providing an additional client-level economic security guarantee: every transaction accepted by clients, including those on conflicting branches, is accounted for during recovery, enabling full reimbursement of provable losses without requiring client participation and without minting new coins.